Welcoming to the first blog post of 2018!

 What did you resist most in 2017?

 Interestingly enough, when I look back at the year I realize what I resisted most was seeking help.
 This is something I fully embraced towards the end of the year when it became abundantly clear that my audio course, Chaos to Clarity, was not going to launch without some serious support.
-I learned a lot of lessons the last quarter the year and I plan to capitalize on those lessons in 2018.
+I learned a lot of lessons in the last quarter of the year and I plan to capitalize on those lessons in 2018.
 And my new teams kicks serious ass (can you lovelies feel that virtual hug?!).

 Was there anything you surrendered to?

 Surrender is hard for me.
 I value it and deeply believe in the importance of it, but it is really difficult.
 It took some deep soul searching to identify an area in which I fully surrendered and I think it was around my youngest daughter’s sleep habits.
 After being a great sleeper most of her life, she really struggled to sleep through the night, and in her own bed, for the majority of 2017.
 At first, I fought it, taking her back up to her room over and over or attempting to “sleep” in her bed until she was back asleep — but none of it worked.
 She screamed and cried (waking her sisters in the process), and I was tired and exhausted the next day (resulting in less than stellar productivity on my part).
 Finally, I surrendered and let her come into my bed.
 We snuggled up tight and while I had some neck pain from it, I also got beautiful morning smiles and a halfway decent night’s sleep.
 Also, my little girl needed something from me and although I am still not really sure what that was, I think I gave it to her.
 Lo and behold, 2018 hit and she has stayed in her bed half the nights.
 Fingers crossed this is a permanent transition.
 And I might just miss those sweet morning smiles and snuggles.
 There is always a silver lining.